-Travel grants will be granted to candidates still within the standard doctoral period of 36 months.
+Travel grants will be usually granted only to those candidates still within the standard doctoral period of 36 months.
 If in doubt, please contact Annette Winkelmann.

 INFORMATION TO DOCTORAL CANDIDATES

 We will regularly inform all doctoral candidates of these changes and instruct them in several Q&A sessions per year.

 ACQUIRING OUTSIDE FUNDING